-BACKGROUND: Unconditional cash transfers (UCTs; provided without obligation) for reducing poverty and vulnerabilities (e.g. orphanhood, old age or HIV infection) are a type of social protection intervention that addresses a key social determinant of health (income) in low- and middle-income countries (LMICs).
-The relative effectiveness of UCTs compared with conditional cash transfers (CCTs; provided so long as the recipient engages in prescribed behaviours such as using a health service or attending school) is unknown.
+BACKGROUND: Unconditional cash transfers (UCTs; provided without obligation) for reducing poverty and vulnerabilities (e.g. orphanhood, old age, or HIV infection) are a social protection intervention addressing a key social determinant of health (income) in low- and middle-income countries (LMICs).
+The relative effectiveness of UCTs compared with conditional cash transfers (CCTs; provided only if recipients follow prescribed behaviours, e.g. use a health service or attend school) is unknown.

-OBJECTIVES: To assess the effects of UCTs for improving health services use and health outcomes in vulnerable children and adults in LMICs.
-Secondary objectives are to assess the effects of UCTs on social determinants of health and healthcare expenditure and to compare to effects of UCTs versus CCTs.
+OBJECTIVES: To assess the effects of UCTs on health services use and health outcomes in children and adults in LMICs.
+Secondary objectives are to assess the effects of UCTs on social determinants of health and healthcare expenditure, and to compare the effects of UCTs versus CCTs.

-DATA COLLECTION AND ANALYSIS: Two reviewers independently screened potentially relevant records for inclusion criteria, extracted data and assessed the risk of bias.
-We tried to obtain missing data from study authors if feasible.
-For cluster-RCTs, we generally calculated risk ratios for dichotomous outcomes from crude frequency measures in approximately correct analyses.
-Meta-analyses applied the inverse variance or Mantel-Haenszel method with random effects.
-We assessed the quality of evidence using the GRADE approach.
+DATA COLLECTION AND ANALYSIS: Two review authors independently screened potentially relevant records for inclusion, extracted data and assessed the risk of bias.
+We obtained missing data from study authors if feasible.
+For C-RCTs, we generally calculated risk ratios for dichotomous outcomes from crude frequency measures in approximately correct analyses.
+Meta-analyses applied the inverse variance or Mantel-Haenszel method using a random-effects model.
+Where meta-analysis was impossible, we synthesised results using vote counting based on effect direction.
+We assessed the certainty of the evidence using GRADE.

-AUTHORS' CONCLUSIONS: This body of evidence suggests that unconditional cash transfers (UCTs) may not impact a summary measure of health service use in children and adults in LMICs.
-However, UCTs probably or may improve some health outcomes (i.e. the likelihood of having had any illness, the likelihood of having been food secure, and the level of dietary diversity), one social determinant of health (i.e. the likelihood of attending school), and healthcare expenditure.
+AUTHORS' CONCLUSIONS: TThis body of evidence suggests that unconditional cash transfers (UCTs) may not impact a summary measure of health service use in children and adults in LMICs.
+However, UCTs probably or may improve some health outcomes (i.e. the likelihood of having had any illness, the likelihood of having been food secure, and the level of dietary diversity), two social determinants of health (i.e. the likelihoods of attending school and being extremely poor), and healthcare expenditure.
 The evidence on the relative effectiveness of UCTs and CCTs remains very uncertain.